Mental Health Therapy in New York

 In Person

-Kelli O'Donnell is a Random, providing both online and in-person sessions.
-Services include therapy for children (0 - 10), teen & preteen (11 - 18), and adults (18+).
-Kelli has experience working with Bisexual People, Gay People, Lesbians, and Queer People.
-Kelli is in-network with insurance providers including Aetna, BlueCross BlueShield, and Empire BlueCross BlueShield.
-They accept Bank transfer, American Express, and Check, and may offer sliding scale payment options to help with the cost of treatment.
+Marie Bances is a Clinical Social Worker/therapist, providing both online and in-person sessions.
+Services include therapy for teen & preteen (11 - 18) and adults (18+).
+Marie is in-network with insurance providers including Optum, Oxford, and United Medical Resources (UMR).
+They accept American Express, Cash, and Check.
 Get in touch to see how therapy can fit your goals and schedule.

 Online